Krytyka Polityczna and Friends met in Cieszyn for the third time

 For the third time this year, Krytyka Polityczna met with members of its own organization from across Poland and international friends at the CEE Agora Meeting 2016.
 130 people from eighteen different countries, that was the number of guests that flocked to the small town on the Polish-Czech border between 25 and 28 August 2016.
 As in past years, Cieszyn was an opportunity for activists on the left from both Eastern and Western Europe to meet, exchange knowledge, share experience, and forge new friendships.
 The meeting’s unique strength lies in connecting activists from different types of organizations who are passionate about various issues: from independent media, to urban movements, cultural initiatives, LGBTQI organizations, and more.

 This year’s meeting was dominated by the central theme of Russia’s relationship to the wider East-Central European region.
 In the opening plenary session, guests from a number of countries shared their observations on Russia’s influence in the spheres of media, energy policy, and the support of various political groups.
-A number of workshops organized over two days further broadened the scope of debate, including discussions of Russia and the far right in East-Central Europe, the current refugee situation, East European feminisms, and much more.
+Results of the Kiev workshop on Cultural journalism in a digital age were also presented and a number of workshops were organized over two days further to broaden the scope of debate, including discussions of Russia and the far right in East-Central Europe, the current refugee situation, East European feminisms, and much more.

 In a premiere this year, the Agora Meeting featured a set of public workshops in both Polish and English, which local citizens were invited to take part in.
 Topics covered included grassroots culture, practical aid to refugees, a guide to queering up the city, the new left in Poland, and the prospects of Europe and the US after Brexit.
 And as in previous years, the meeting was not only an opportunity for working and networking, but also for fun in the ever popular Sikorak pub on the Czech side of the river Olza.